-Rural Development (RD) awards grants and loans to rural communities (not more than 10,000 population) for construction and replacement of water, wastewater, storm sewer and solid waste facilities.
-Communities can receive a loan and grant combination, with percentages based median incomes, health hazard elimination and annual debt service charges.
-Project planning grants are also available for low-income rural communities.
-The income for the service area cannot exceed \$52,720 and the percentage of grant funds per project is based on population of the service area, The Solid Waste Management Grant Program can assist rural communities with technical assistance and/or training related to the management and reduction of solid fill to improve water quality.
-The agency can assist public, non-profit entities such as homeowner associations and Indian Tribes with financing, provided no other credit is available, at reasonable rates and terms.
-Funds may be used for construction, engineering, interest payments during construction, essential equipment, site acquisition, legal fees, water rights, etc. CONTACT: Janice Pond, Community Program Director, 720-544-2927, janice.pond@ co.usda.gov
+Rural Development (RD) awards long term, low interest loans and grants to rural communities (10,000 population or less) for construction and replacement of water, wastewater, storm sewer and solid waste facilities.
+Eligible communities include municipalities, non-profits (such as homeowners associations) and Federally Recognized Tribes.
+Communities can receive a loan and grant combination, with percentages based median incomes, health hazard elimination and annual debt service charges to keep user costs reasonable. planning grants up to \$30,000 are also available for low-income rural communities.
+The income for the service area cannot exceed \$52,720 and the percentage of grant funds per project is based on population of the service area.
+The Solid Waste Management Grant Program can assist rural communities with technical assistance and/or training related to the management and reduction of solid fill to improve water quality.
+Funds may be used for construction, engineering, interest payments during construction, essential equipment, site acquisition, legal fees, water rights, etc. Rural Development can work with private lenders with guaranteed loans to provide affordable rates and terms to those communities that qualify borrowers to improve access to clean. reliable water and waste disposal systems for individuals and businesses in rural areas.
+CONTACT: Janice Pond, Community Program Director, 720-544-2927. janice.pond@co.usda.gov